 Patagonia Kids Downdrift Parka

-This is one jacket I wish came in my size!
+This is one jacket we wish came in adult sizes!
 The length makes it much warmer than a regular-length jacket, and the fleece-lined hood keeps around the face warmer.
-My daughter loves the thumb holds and deep pockets too.
+Amelia’s daughter loves the thumb holds and deep pockets too.

 Stio Hometown Down Jacket

 This down jacket really and truly is an all-mountain jacket.
-Kids (including our kids) wear them to school, on the ski hill, for XC skiing, around town and playing outside.
-We got our son one a little big and he literally wore it for 4 years.
+Kids (including Amelia’s kids) wear them to school, on the ski hill, for XC skiing, around town and playing outside.
+She got her son one a little big and he literally wore it for 4 years.

 Patagonia Snow Pile Bibs